 Is Thailand on your bucket list?
 For many years we dreamed about the other side of the world.
 Exotic beaches, boats in Caribbean blue water, and of course the legendary street food put Thailand high on our wish list of “must see” places.

 One thing we did not fully realize is how massive and far reaching Thailand is.
 Here is our partial review, as several visits may be needed to cover everything we still want to experience in Thailand!
+The focus of our trip was family time, relaxation and food!
+We took it very easy, and plan to see more on our next trip.

 The very first thing we did after dropping our luggage off at the hotel was venture down to sample the local street food.
 We were not sure where to go or how to find these authentic food vendors.
 Turns out they are literally everywhere.
 It seemed that you could not go a block without encountering 3-5 and up to 15-20 little carts with fresh cooked food.
 We sampled many, enjoyed most, and never got sick (yay!).